venndr/erebus/README.md

   google_goth: MyApp.Goth
 ```

-Please note that if you're using Google KMS your key must have access to following roles:
+Please note that if you're using Google KMS, your key must have access to the following roles:

 - Cloud KMS CryptoKey Encrypter/Decrypter
 - Cloud KMS CryptoKey Public Key Viewer

-#### Ecto usage full example
+### Ecto usage full example

 ```elixir
 defmodule EncryptedStuff do